intel/llvm/sycl/doc/design/CommandGraph.md

 in the prefix to wait on any dependencies passed in the enqueue wait-list.
 This WaitEvent is reset in the suffix.

 A command-buffer is expected to be submitted multiple times.
-Consequently, we need to ensure that L0 events associated with graph commands have not been signaled by a previous execution.
-These events are therefore reset to the unsignaled state before running the actual graph associated commands.
-Note that this reset is performed in the prefix and not in the suffix to avoid additional sychronization w.r.t profiling data extraction.
+Consequently, we need to ensure that L0 events associated with graph commands have not been signalled by a previous execution.
+These events are therefore reset to the unsignalled state before running the actual graph associated commands.
+Note that this reset is performed in the prefix and not in the suffix to avoid additional synchronization w.r.t profiling data extraction.

 If a command-buffer is about to be submitted to a queue with the profiling property enabled, an extra command that copies timestamps of L0 events associated with graph commands into a dedicated memory which is attached to the returned UR event.
 This memory stores the profiling information that corresponds to the current submission of the command-buffer.

 ![L0 command-buffer diagram](images/L0_UR_command-buffer-v3.jpg)